jea68/Predicting_StockPrice_Movements/README.md

 This project aims to predict the closing price movements for hundreds of Nasdaq-listed stocks using order book and closing auction data.
 The focus is on the final ten minutes of trading, characterized by rapid price fluctuations and volatility.

-Using the dataset described below LSTM and LightGBM models were developed to predictsstock price movements relative to a synthetic index, aiding in price adjustment and trading opportunities.
+Using the dataset described below, LSTM and LightGBM models were developed to predict stock price movements relative to a synthetic index, aiding in price adjustment and trading opportunities.

 The notebook titled **Predicting Price Movements.ipynb** contains the notebook for this project, and the notebook **Baseline Solution** is a simple solution base case model.